Pruitt-shane/Bioinformatics/README.md

 Assemble contigs from de novo assembly using both a reference sequence and amplicon regions with MUMMER 3+ ([documentation](http://mummer.sourceforge.net/manual/)).
 Input is contigs and reference sequence in FASTA format and amplicon regions in GTF format.
+The documentation provided here is quite useful in understanding what the function is.
+It allows for quick assembly for large amounts of DNA or amino acid sequences.

 Example to execute: